2023 Schools for a Doctorate Highly Focused on EE Major in North Carolina

 Avg Cost*

-When pursuing a degree in today’s world, students have many different options to choose from.
+Students have lots of options to chooose from today when trying to decide which college to attend.
 College Factual was founded, in part, to help students make the decision as to what would be the best school for them.
 Our “Schools for a Doctorate Highly Focused on EE Major in North Carolina” ranking is part of that endeavor.

-This year’s “Schools for a Doctorate Highly Focused on EE Major in North Carolina” ranking looked at 4 colleges that offer degrees in a bachelor’s in electrical engineering.
+For this year’s “Schools for a Doctorate Highly Focused on EE Major in North Carolina” ranking, we looked at 4 colleges that offer a degree in electrical engineering.
 That schools that top this list have a program in electrical engineering in which the largest percentage of students at the school are enrolled.

 More Ways to Rank Electrical Engineering Schools